davemeckin/Internet_of_Everything/React_p5_OSC/React_p5_OSC.md

 - at the top of App.js, we're going to import our socket.io library so that we can listen for data coming from our local server, on line 3 write: ```import socketIOClient from "socket.io-client";```

 - Right, now you'll notice that the example code the good people who made react-p5 gave us doesn't contain a constructor.
-We need to change this, plus we're going create a state object to contain some initial settings and we're going to change x and y to this.x and this.y... this will allow us to access this.x and this.y from elsewhere in our code later.
+We need to change this, plus we're going to create a state object to contain some initial settings and we're going to change x and y to this.x and this.y... this will allow us to access this.x and this.y from elsewhere in our code later.
 Remember where the constructor goes?

 ```javascript
 constructor() {